failury/cs546-final-project-group-7/README.md

 ## How to run the project

 1. Navigate to /Frontend and `npm install`
+2. Set the path for Image in "/Database/data/transaction.js" in getAllTransactionToEmail function.
+3. Set the path for Statement in "/Database/data/transaction.js" in getAllTransactionToEmail function.
-2. `npm start` to start the react application
+4. `npm start` to start the react application
-3. Navigate to /Database and `npm install`
+5. Navigate to /Database and `npm install`
-4. `npm start` to start the backend server [the server will be running at localhost:2000]
+6. `npm start` to start the backend server [the server will be running at localhost:2000]